 North America and Europe accounted for approximately 60% of the overall market share in 2013.
 Higher purchasing power and awareness among users is expected to drive the regional industry over the next six years.
-Health and fitness are expected to remain the key smartwatch applications through the forecast period, which can be attributed to the increasing percentage of health-conscious consumers that need real-time tracking and feedback of their daily activities.
-The market in Asia Pacific is expected to grow at the fastest rate, mainly on account of high smartphone penetration in the region.
-China-based companies such as Huawei, ZTE and HTC have been focusing on smartwatch development.
-The regional market is also expected to be driven by growing product proliferation in Japan, Singapore and India.
+Health and fitness are expected to remain the key smartwatch applications through the forecast period, which can be attributed to the increasing percentage of health-conscious consumers that need real-time tracking and feedback on their daily activities.

 Global Smartwatches Market, by Region, 2013

 The market in the Asia Pacific is expected to grow at the fastest rate, mainly on account of high smartphone penetration in the region.
 China-based companies such as Huawei, ZTE, and HTC have been focusing on smartwatch development.
 The regional market is also expected to be driven by growing product proliferation in Japan, Singapore, and India.